RobinNagpal/fuel-token-track-docs/02_problem_statement_and_structure.md

 - `contracts`: This holds the smart contract code.
 We'll discuss the details in the 'Smart Contract' section.
 - `frontend`: Here we'll find the frontend code.
 We'll dive into the frontend in the 'Frontend' section.
 - `fuels.config.ts`: This file contains the configuration for the Fuels CLI.
-- `chainConfig.json`: This file contains configuration for local node deployment.
+- `chainConfig.json`: This file contains configuration and data for local Fuel node deployment, where we will deploy our contracts and interact with them.

 # Creating a New Project